Quarterican-KJ/Feed-Reader-Testing/README.md

 # How to Use

-you may either clone this repo or you may download a .zip file to your local machine. inspect the .html file to see tests passed by Jasmine.
+You may either clone this repo or you may download a .zip file to your local machine. inspect the .html file to see tests passed by Jasmine.

 # Tests That Created